zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

 ### Register a client POSTMAN application in IDCS

-* If you don't have POSTMAN installed in your system, please visit [POSTMAN Website](https://www.getpostman.com/products) download and install it following the site instructions.
+* If you don't have POSTMAN installed in your system, please visit [POSTMAN Website](https://www.getpostman.com/products target="_blank) download and install it following the site instructions.

-<a href="https://www.getpostman.com/products" target="_blank">POSTMAN</a>

 *  Navigate to your tenant https://**yourtenant**/ui/v1/adminconsole